particle-iot/spark-sdk-android/README.md

 # Particle (_formerly Spark_) Android Cloud SDK

-## WARNING: This documentation is currently under heavy construction; some info here is not yet updated/corrected.
+**Note:** _This documentation is still undergoing minor construction; some info here may not yet be fully updated/corrected._

 <!---
 Android Cloud SDK